Not all protoclusters host evolved galaxies: Evidence for reduced environmental effects in a lower halo mass protocluster at $z = 7.66$: Galaxy properties

-Following \cite{witten_before_2025}, we avoid fitting the NIRCam filter covering the Lyman-$\alpha$ break.
+Following \cite{witten_before_2025}, we avoided fitting the NIRCam filter covering the Lyman-$\alpha$ break.
 This is due to the potential for excessive damping around the Lyman-$\alpha$ break caused by significant neutral hydrogen column densities \citep[e.g.][]{heintz_strong_2024}.
-This damping is not modelled by \texttt{PROSPECTOR} and is especially prominent in massive dark matter haloes, and hence, overdense environments \citep{heintz_massive_2024,witten_rising_2025,li_reionization_2025,gelli_neutral_2025}.
-Therefore, we do not include the F115W filter in our \texttt{PROSPECTOR} SED-fitting.
+This damping is not modelled by \texttt{Prospector} and is especially prominent in massive DM haloes and hence in overdense environments \citep{witten_rising_2025,gelli_neutral_2025,Heintz2026,Li2026}.
+Therefore, we did not include the F115W filter in our \texttt{Prospector} SED-fitting.

-The stellar masses inferred from this SED-fitting are reported in Table~\ref{tab:gal_props} and the best-fit SED and SFH can be found in Figure~\ref{fig:SEDs}.
-Note that the results of SED-fitting the galaxy PW3 are omitted and are discussed further in Section~\ref{sec:LRD}.
+Table~\ref{tab:gal_props} lists the stellar masses inferred from this SED fitting and Figure~\ref{fig:SEDs} shows the best-fit SED and SFH.
+We omit the SED-fitting results for PW3 and discuss them further in Section~\ref{sec:LRD}.
+Moreover, in some of the following analysis we omit the galaxy PW6 as it lies outside of the original ERO photometry.
+PW6 is therefore only detected in two \jwst\ filters, meaning the inferred galaxy properties should be treated with caution.